 Disability and Work Group on Reforming Government Programs.
 This group is one of several under the Disability and Work Conference structure under the oversight of the Canadian Council on Rehabilitation and Work (CCRW).
 The Every Canadian Counts Coalition has submitted a proposal to lead a panel at the

 next December virtual conference under the conference theme:

-• Ensuring secure and comprehensive supports for persons with disabilities,
+• Ensuring secure and comprehensive supports for persons with disabilities, and Sub-theme:

 • Promoting security of comprehensive supports for persons with disabilities as an essential foundation for employment.

 Panel convenor would be Jonathan Marchand, with proposed panel participants from Coalition partners Canadian Association of the Deaf, Canadian Autism Spectrum Disorder Alliance, Brain Injury Canada, and Neurological Health Charities Canada.

 The Disability and Work in Canada 2021 (DWC 2021) Conference will be held virtually this year on Wednesday, December 1st & Thursday, December 2nd and Monday, December 6th & Tuesday, December 7th, 2021.

 Rising Youth.
 As noted in the last Newsletter Rising Youth is offering another round of funding opportunities for youth.